 What makes chocolate healthy?

 Chocolate contains flavonol, a flavonoid which is an antioxidant.
 Antioxidants help the body’s cells resist harm caused by free radicals that are formed through the natural process of our bodily functions.
-Research shows that flavonols are good for a healthy heart because they lower blood pressure, improve blood flow and help to decrease the likelihood of blood clots forming.
+Research shows that flavonols are good for a healthy heart.
+Why?
+Flavonols lower blood pressure, improve blood flow and help to decrease the likelihood of blood clots forming.

-Another benefit of chocolate is an improvement in mood due to a boost in serotonin and endorphin levels in the brain.
+Another benefit is that chocolate improves in mood due to a boost in serotonin and endorphin levels in the brain.
 Chocolate also contains some essential minerals needed by our bodies such as calcium, magnesium and potassium.

 Dark chocolate is healthier than milk chocolate varieties because it is less processed and usually contains lower levels of sugar.
 Processing strips cocoa of its flavonols, lowering its health benefits.
 Also, milk chocolate reduces the antioxidant effect of chocolate because the calcium in the dairy binds to the antioxidants.